QI CONSTRAINT (“STAGNATION”)

 - A deficiency of Qi that results in a lack of circulation of the Qi

 - A restriction of Qi due to psychical tension of the body (stress or coldness), or obstruction of the pathway of the Qi by accumulated fluids (blood and body fluid)

 Both of these causes have the effect of reducing the flow of Qi throughout the body, causing the symptoms associated with constraint.

-Of the thousands of people who’s health I have assessed worldwide over the past 24+ years, the majority have had some level of Qi stagnation.
+Of the thousands of people who’s health I have assessed worldwide since 1998, the majority have had some level of Qi constraint.

-This is one of the 8 patterns of health imbalance that is seen in most people in the industrialised parts of the world – due to increased internal and external stresses.
+This is one of the key patterns of health imbalance that is seen in many people in the industrialised parts of the world – possibly due to increased physical and emotional stresses.

-Qi Stagnation rarely causes fertility issues on it’s own, unless it is more extreme.
+Qi constraint rarely causes fertility issues on it’s own, unless it is more extreme.
 In such cases it can disrupt the Pituitary balance and cause an elevated Prolactin level, which may disrupt or even stop ovulation and cause irregular cycles, anovulatory cycles, or ammenorrhea (no cycles).

-Typically however, this pattern will be involved alongside one or all of the 7 other patterns of health imbalance.
+Typically however, this pattern will be involved alongside one or all of the other patterns of imbalance.

-If you’ve read all of the other 7 patterns listed I’ve written about (see links below), you may have noticed that this is the only one that is mentioned in all other 7 patterns.
+If you’ve read all of the other 7 patterns I’ve written about (see links below), you may have noticed that this is the only one that is mentioned in all other 7 patterns.

 It is therefore involved in most fertility issues to some degree.